Fred-Hutch-Innovation-Lab/FHIL-data-science-knowledgebase/README.md

 * [How to write documents with markdown][Markdown basics]
 * [Browse the Just the Docs documentation][Just the Docs] to learn more about how to use this theme.

-## Replace the content of the template pages

-Update the following files to your own content:

-- `index.md` (your new home page)
-- `README.md` (information for those who access your site repo on GitHub)

 ## Changing the version of the theme and/or Jekyll

 Simply edit the relevant line(s) in the `Gemfile`.